irlnathan/hackeconomics.github.io/_posts/2016-8-25-What-is-US-total-credit-instruments-[TCMDO]?.md

 title: What is the total amount of credit instruments in the US [TCMDO]?
 ---

-**_v1.3_**
+**_v1.4_**

 The short answer is that the number represents all of the [credit](http://hackeconomics.com/what-is-credit/) issued to consumers, corporations, and the government and is represented below:

 <iframe src="//fred.stlouisfed.org/graph/graph-landing.php?g=6RPZ&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:670px; height:525px;" allowTransparency="true"></iframe>

 That is, if you add up all of the debt incurred in the US for a particular point in time, you get this number.
+In future questions I'll break it down into its component parts.

 **I highly recommend stopping here.
 The remainder is really for me to document some inside baseball stuff with the FED.**
 <hr>

-There is a way to look at (some) of the details of what makes up this number, however, this has a "through the looking glass" feel to it due to the rabbit holes you can go down looking at all of its components.
+There is a way to look at (some) of the details of what makes up this total, however, it has a "through the looking glass" feel to it due to the rabbit holes you can go down looking at all of its components.

+There are two general sources for this information.
+The first is [FRED](https://fred.stlouisfed.org/) and the second is [Flow of Funds Account](https://www.federalreserve.gov/releases/z1/current/) also know as Z.1.
+My take on each can be found [here](http://hackeconomics.com/what-is-FRED/) and [here](http://hackeconomics.com/what-is-the-US-flow-of-funds-account/).

 The [FRED](https://fred.stlouisfed.org/) series _Total Credit Market Debt Owed_ (shown in the chart above) has a series id of *TCMDO*  and a series code of FL894104005 in the [Flow of Funds account](http://hackeconomics.com/what-is-the-US-flow-of-funds-account/).
 You can also enter that series code [here](https://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL894104005&t=) which returns the other series codes whose totals were used to calculate this number: